A complete guide to bibliotherapy

 It’s about finding the books that resonate with you on a deep level, at this very moment in time.

 Bibliotherapy is a sort of creative arts therapy, based on the belief that reading can bring healing.
-It is an ancient practise, that more recently been backed up by science.
-For example, research shows that bibliotherapy can be an effective treatment of depression and that the results often are long-lasting.
+It is an ancient practice, that more recently been backed up by science.
+For example, Quick Reads has found that people who read for just 30 minutes a week are 20% more likely to report greater life satisfaction.

 While therapists often use bibliotherapy as part of a treatment process, bibliotherapy is a concept that is available to all of us.